 For Seniors: Burn Music to a CD/DVD

-Click the Burn tab, and then click one or more songs, albums, or playlists and drag them to the Burn pane.
+Open Windows Media Player, click the Burn tab, and then click one or more songs, albums, or playlists in the middle of the screen and drag them to the Burn pane on the right.

 Click Start Burn in the right side of the screen.
 Windows Media Player begins to burn the items to the disc.
 The Status column for the first song title reads Writing to Disc and changes to Complete when the track is copied.

 When the burn is complete, your disc is ejected (although you can change this option by clicking the Burn Options button (a small button on the top right of the Burn tab) and choosing Eject Disc After Burning to deselect it).